 For example, the GLBA permits unrestricted affiliations between banks and securities firms.
 It also permits bank holding companies to elect to become financial holding companies, which can engage in a broad range of financial services including securities activities such as underwriting, dealing, investment, merchant banking, insurance underwriting, sales and brokerage activities.
 In order to become a financial holding company, a bank holding company and all of its affiliated depository institutions must be well-capitalized, well-managed and have at least a satisfactory Community Reinvestment Act rating.
-We converted from a financial holding company to a bank holding company on January 1, 2009 and remained a bank holding company until March 3, 2016.
-On March 4, 2016 the Federal Reserve Bank of Richmond approved New Peoples's election to convert back to a financial holding company.
+On March 4, 2016 the Federal Reserve Bank of Richmond approved New Peoples's election to convert to a financial holding company.